berndab/supervised_learning/README.md

 the financial institution must implement a machine learning model that

-* Predicts low-credit-risk borrowers with high precision and a high recall
+* Classifies low-credit-risk borrowers with high precision and a high recall
-* Predicts high-credit-risk borrowers with a high recall
+* Classifies high-credit-risk borrowers with a high recall
+  * Can tolerate lower precision in order to have an increased recall of classifying high-credit-risk borrowers

 #### Model Peformance Comparison